 “There are very few online learning opportunities out there for m-learning.
 This course covers everything from WHY mobile, to development tools, to design dos and don’ts and more.
 I would definitely recommend this course for anyone embarking in mLearning.”

-Why you should care about Mobile as the new medium for Learning
+Why you should care about Mobile and the Opportunities and Challenges

 Learn what TRUE m-Learning IS as well as what m-Learning is NOT